d365collaborative/d365fo.tools/docs/Disable-D365User.md

 ```

 ### -SqlPwd
-The password for the SQL Server user.
+The password for the SQL Server user

 ```yaml
 Type: String